YanLiu96/master_project_image_caption/readme.md

 # Yan Liu's Master Project - Interactive image description generation system

 This repository is created for my master project in the university of manchester.
-It contains the source code and some important experimental data that shown in my dissertation
+It contains the source code and some important experimental data that shown in my dissertation.

+If you have any question, please email me: [YanLiu](mailto:yan.liu-25@student.manchester.ac.uk")

 The demo website for my project is: http://78.141.226.122:5000/.